AlexandreResende/url-shortener-ts/README.md

 The idea is to create a URL shortener using MongoDB, Postgres and Redis.
 Each one representing a cache layer to test each one of them in three different branches.
 No benchmark will be provided for seeing which one is the best.
 The idea is to practice them.

+## TO DO

+- Implement on shorten URL endpoint a re-hash when hash key already exist on DB